-The Pediatric Therapy Department opened a second location in Ankeny, located next to the UnityPoint Health - Des Moines Physicians Pediatric Clinic.
+The Pediatric Therapy Department opened a second location in Ankeny, located next to the UnityPoint Health - Des Moines Pediatric Clinic.
 Services offered by Pediatric Therapy in Ankeny include physical therapy, speech/language therapy and occupational therapy.

 Blank Children's Hospital added a new specialty - Pediatric Nephrology.
 Ari Auron, MD, joined staff to help care for children with kidney diseases and illnesses.